Imperial Footprints

 Description

-Imperial Footprints challenges the assumptions of the historical voices that we foreground and in doing so rewrites the history of migration and empire.
+Imperial Footprints challenges the assumptions of the historical voices we often foreground; reflects on post-colonial legacies; and offers a fascinating new perspective on migration and empire.

 Author(s)

 Sumita Mukherjee is Professor of Modern History at the University of Bristol.
-She is an expert on the histories of South Asian migration and has written widely on this topic.
+A fellow of the Royal Historical Society, she is an expert on the histories of South Asian migration and has written widely on this topic.
 Her books include Indian Suffragettes: Female Identities and Transnational Networks.

 Request an academic inspection copy Request a press review copy